linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

     pip install -r flask_app/requirements.txt
     ```

-1. Additionally install the `python-dotenv` package.
+1. Additionally, install the `python-dotenv` package.
 With this, you do not need to manually set environment variables for each shell session before running Flask.
 Flask can pull the variables from the file created in the next step.

     ```command
     pip install python-dotenv
     ```

-1. Create a `.flaskenv` file in the project's base directory, and give that file the contents shown here.
+1. Create a `.flaskenv` file in the project's base directory, and give that file the contents shown below.
 The stores the environment variables needed to run the Flask app, identifying the initial application file and its current environment.

     ```file {title=".flaskenv" lang="sh"}
     FLASK_APP=flask_app/__init__.py